Reverse Mortgage Loan Pros and Cons

 - Fees and Costs

-Like traditional mortgages, reverse mortgages require ongoing payment of property taxes, insurance and FHA insurance premiums.
-However, other fees associated with reverse mortgages can be higher.
-Loan origination fees may also be higher than those for traditional mortgages.
-In addition to an upfront mortgage premium (between 0.5% and 2.5% depending on the loan-to-value ratio), there is also an annual mortgage premium of 1.5%.
+Like traditional mortgages, reverse mortgage loans require ongoing payment of property taxes, insurance and FHA insurance premiums.
+However, other fees associated with reverse mortgage loans can be higher.
+Loan origination fees may also be higher than those for traditional mortgage loans.
+In addition to an upfront mortgage premium (2%), there is also an annual mortgage premium of 0.5%.

 - Lower Loan-to-Value Ratios